ringo-framework/ringo/docs/source/start.rst

 Only values of the given modul are exported.
 By default, this includes *all* fields of the module (including foreign keys) but not the related objects.

-In case an exported item has no UUID in the database, a UUID is generated and added in the export but not in the database.
-Consider :ref:`clidb-resetuuid` if you want to get persistent UUIDs.

 You can restrict the exported items by setting a `--filter` option.
 With a filter only items of the given modul matching the filter expression are exported.
 The filter expression is defined in the following syntax::